Module 2: Watch the gradients vanish

 Answer Key

-3. Multiplying weights by 10 multiplies std(z) by roughly 10 (to spread ~3–6), which throws most pre-activations deep into the flat zones — mean slope collapses toward ~0.02 or less (the measured slope at |z| = 4 is 0.018, results.log line 15).
-The hop factor becomes (tiny slope) × (large W scale), which does not reliably recover — you have traded the scale problem for a genuine saturation problem.
+3. Multiplying weights by 10 multiplies std(z) by roughly 10 (to spread ~3–6), which throws most pre-activations deep into the flat zones; mean slope collapses toward ~0.02 or less (the measured slope at |z| = 4 is 0.018, results.log line 15), and %slope<.05 jumps from 0% toward most of the network.
+The hop factor becomes (tiny slope) × (large W gain), which does not reliably recover; you have traded the scale problem for a genuine saturation problem.
 The principled version of "pick the right weight scale" is Xavier initialization, measured in Module 5.

 Back to Quiz 2